 Advice for finding accommodation

 Shared apartments are very popular among students, even on the private rental market.
 All students living in a shared apartment have their own bedroom, but share the kitchen and bathroom.
-If you decide to live in a shared apartment, you do not only pay less rent, but also will get accustomed to living in Mannheim and and the university much more quickly.
+If you decide to live in a shared apartment, you do not only pay less rent.

 Looking for accommodation on the private rental market